bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 In our example, we've shown you a 'vanilla neural network', or by its cooler name: multilayer perceptron.

-There are dozens of neural networks architectures, each having its own strengths.
-Most work same in principle, but specifics are different
+There are many types of neural networks suited for different purposes.
+For example:

-- When operating on images, we use convolutional neural networks
+- Convolutional neural networks are good for images
-  - Learns filters to detect certain things in images (ie, features)
-- When operating on text or other data with a temporal or sequential relationship, we use recurrent neural networks
-  - There are variations on these too, like LSTM which adds a memory component so the network can recall things that happened earlier while processing
-- If you've ever seen an example of a neural network trying to draw an image, it may have used a generative adversarial network to achieve that
+- Recurrent Neural networks are good for text

 ---
 class:impact